-Language difficulty rankings according to Foreign Service Institute.
+Language difficulty rankings according to the Foreign Service Institute.

 The Foreign Service Institute (FSI) has created a list (based on their experience training US diplomats) to show the approximate time needed to learn a specific language as an English speaker, i.e. the number of weeks of study time to reach Speaking and Reading Proficiency.
 FSI students have 25 hours of class per week.
 Not including an additional 3-4 hours of self-study per day (~40 hours of total study).